Skip to main content

 Why is it important to keep my contact details up to date?

-We notify donors when the first donor-conceived individual requests identifiable information about them, using the donor’s last known address.
+We notify donors when the first donor-conceived individual has requested identifiable information about them, using the donor’s last known address.

-If you change your address, please contact the clinic you donated at, or us if your clinic has closed.
+Please contact us if you change your address.
 This means that donor-conceived individuals who apply for this information are given the correct address.
-It also means that we can contact you to let you know you before we release your name and contact details to a donor-conceived person who has requested them, and reduces the risk of information being sent to the address you lived at when you donated, if you have since moved.
+It also means that we can notify you before we release your name and contact details to a donor-conceived person who has requested them and reduces the risk of information being sent to the address you lived at when you donated if you have since moved.

 What if I change my mind?

 You can change your mind about donating your sperm at any time up to the point your sperm is used in someone’s treatment.
-This is true even if you’ve given written consent.
+This means up until the point that, for example until sperm is used for insemination, or embryos created with your sperm are transferred into the patient.
+If you are thinking of withdrawing your consent, we would strongly recommend you speak to your clinic’s counsellor.

 Find out more about giving consent